8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 3. Find “Standard SATA AHCI Controller” under “IDE ATA/ATAPI Controllers.”
 Then right-click on it and select Properties.

 5. Then go to the Details tab.
-Select Device instance path from Property drop-down menu.
+Select the Device instance path from Property drop-down menu.
 Copy the value starting from PCI\VEN.

 6. In the Run box, type regedit.
 It will open the Registry editor.